Reclaim Your Time: Top Working From Home Tips

 - If possible, limit your work to a single space, like a home office or a specific desk, so that work doesn’t feel like it’s taking over every part of your home.

-- Schedule breaks during the work day where you don’t look at your work phone or computer.
+- Schedule breaks during the workday where you don’t look at your work phone or laptop.

-- Even though it might be tempting since it’s already home with you, don’t use work to fill your free time “after hours”; make time for your usual hobbies and interests.
+- Make time for your usual hobbies and interests.
+It might be tempting since it’s already at home with you, but don’t use work to fill your free time “after hours.”

 Working from home has a lot of advantages.
 If you have a family or a significant other, you get to see them more often.
 If you’re a dog owner, you get to take your furry friend on midday walks.
 But your housemates, mostly the human ones, can also throw your work-life balance off-kilter.